Services

 Two follow up visits and a garden care guide on short-term and long-term stewardship are included.

-For existing clients, annual and establishment maintenance is available for two years after installation.
+For existing clients, post-installation, establishment, and annual maintenance is available.

-Design management consultations are available beyond the establishment phase to gently manage and refine plantings as needed.
+Design management is also available beyond the establishment phase to gently manage and refine plantings as needed.

 “Ecological landscape design applies our knowledge of nature to create high-performing landscapes in which our design goals and natural processes go hand in hand.”